Ghannodahn/todd-explorer/docs/README.md

 ## Getting Started
 Choose any of our applications above to begin exploring TODD's capabilities.
 Each tool is designed to work independently or as part of an integrated workflow.

+## Infrastructure
+See our [Infrastructure](infra/infra-index.md) documentation for details on the tools and services we use to power TODD.